 - A cough and breathlessness – the rituximab can cause irritation of the lungs.
 Tell your doctor or nurse if this continues

 - A mild effect on the liver, which does not cause symptoms.
 It usually goes back to normal when the treatment ends

 - Diarrhoea is usually mild but tell your doctor or nurse, as you can have medicines to control it

-- About 1 in 20 people (5%) have a sudden feeling of warmth and reddening of the face during the infusion – tell your nurse straight away if this happens to you
+- About 1 in 20 people (5%) have a sudden feeling of warmth and reddening of the face during the drip.
+Tell your nurse straight away if this happens to you

-- Higher level of sugar in the blood – you may have blood tests to check for this
+- A higher level of sugar in the blood – you may have blood tests to check for this

 - Numbness or tingling in the fingers and toes – you may have trouble with fiddly tasks such as doing up buttons.
-This can start a few days or weeks after treatment and usually goes away within a few months of the treatment finishing
+This can start a few days or weeks after treatment.
+It usually goes away within a few months of the treatment finishing

 - Difficulty sleeping